Accessible-Technology-in-Sign/RecordTheseHands/server/USAGE.md

 As stated above, this script downloads metadata from Firestore in a Google Cloud Project to the files `metadata_dump.csv` and `metadata_dump.json`.
-This metadata corresponds to the videos retrieved from RecordTheseHands, including the
+This metadata corresponds to the videos retrieved from `RecordTheseHands`, including the
 following:

 - `clipId` - ID of the clip of the sign.